Black Panther Pepper – The Black Ghost

 While we didn’t get many peppers from our black panther orange plant, we did get to experience the flavor.
 For the few seconds before the intense heat kicked in, I was surprised and delighted by the taste.

 It tastes similar to a ghost pepper, with a slightly fruity flavor and a mild potpourri floweriness.
-Overall, the pods are pleasant in taste, but would best be diluted with other ingredients in a sauce or a salsa to bring the heat to a reasonable level.
+Overall, the taste is pleasant, but would best be diluted with other ingredients in a hot sauce or salsa to bring the heat to a reasonable level.

 Black Panther Pepper Plants